My baby is suddenly refusing the breast (nursing strike)

-And coupled with this, you may be really concerned on how your baby is actually going to get that milk now, and you may also be feeling uncomfortably full.
+And coupled with this, you may be really concerned as to how your baby is actually going to get that milk now, and you may also be feeling uncomfortably full.
 Nursing strikes can be caused for a whole host of reasons, and it can be quite difficult to work out what that reason is.

 So some of the potential reasons are the baby may be teething or maybe he’s had a cold or an ear infection.
 It might be the overuse of a dummy, or a bottle even.
-It might be that you’ve scheduled feeds and your baby has got used to that, and has suddenly stopped at the breast temporarily for that reason.
+It might be that you’ve scheduled feeds and your baby has got used to that, and has suddenly stopped at the breast temporarily, for that reason.
 It can be due to an over-supply of milk.
 It may even be due to a change in your circumstances, it may be that you went away for a weekend, and did something very different, so the routine was different.
 Or there’s just been some un-rest in the house, or some extra noise that isn’t normally there.
 It can be a whole host of different things, so you may not get to the bottom of it.
-But whatever the cause, rest assure that your baby, certainly under the age of one, has a physical need for milk, and will be able to come back to the breast with a number of strategies.
+But whatever the cause, rest assured that your baby, certainly under the age of one, has a physical need for milk, and will be able to come back to the breast with a number of strategies.
 So in this video I’d like to talk you through six things that you can do.

 And on the first one, a very important one, is to protect your supply by expressing your milk.
 Express your milk with an electric pump, preferably, every two to three hours to keep up that supply, and then your baby can have that milk.
 So the great thing is that your baby gets that milk, and your body continues to make that milk.
 But you might also need to use a little bit of hand expression, just with your hand if you feel uncomfortably full in the process, because your supply and demand will be slightly out of sync, and you may get a little bit engorged at times.
 You might not, but if you do, use your hand just to get a tiny bit of milk off your breast to keep you comfortable, and that will prevent you getting a blocked duct, if you actually feel uncomfortably full at any time.